 Sustaining OurSelves Coalition:

-Over the last several years, the Jackson Center organized a coalition of neighbors, non-profit organizations, and local churches to advocate for extensive policy changes.
+The Jackson Center has organized a coalition of neighbors, non-profit organizations, and local churches to advocate for extensive policy changes.

 As part of the Sustaining OurSelves Coalition, we held a series of community forums, which led to a successful effort to pass a 6 month building moratorium in Northside/Pine Knolls.In collaboration with the Town of Chapel Hill, we created a community plan outlining detailed strategies with the following aims: building and preserving affordable housing; increasing enforcement efforts; establishing strict parking restrictions; creating grassroots education programs for long-term residents and student renters; supporting cultural and historic preservation and community advocacy; and changing zoning regulations and planning input processes.
 Our effort was recognized by the Indy with their prestigious “Citizen Award.”
 Click here to read the full citation for that award.